 Adventure and exploration are some of the best experiences to be had.
 You learn about the world around you and more importantly about yourself.
 I believe that is one of the major attractions I have to the climbing.
 You can always push your physical and mental limits, no matter what level you are.
 And you get to see and experience beautiful locations in the process.
 And what better way to enjoy your passions then helping other people share those experiences and achieve their goals.

-I've been guiding with Thrifty Adventures for 3 years or so, mostly climbing and kayaking trips.
+I guide mostly kayak trips and assist with NCOA’s climbing programs.
 I've also completed the Top Rope Guide and Single Pitch Guide courses from PCGI and always wanting to learn more and highly recommend taking courses whenever possible.
 On more of a personal note, I was born in Brazil moving to the US when I was 11, so Soccer is a way of life.
 I also speak Portuguese, Scuba Dive, love to hike and go camping.

 I've been very lucky in my life and have gotten to travel quite a bit, some of my favorites have been : Climbing in Spain, going to Premier League match in London, watching Messi score a hat trick at the Camp Nou in Barcelona, scuba diving in Brazil, Hawaii, Bahamas, Honduras, Mexico, hiking in Alaska and seeing the glaciers, hang gliding in Rio de Janeiro, and touring several castles in Germany.

 To finish I would like to share these two quotes that I really enjoy.
 "Fill your life with adventures, not things.
 Have stories to tell, not stuff to show."
 And "If it excites you and scares you at the same time, it probably means you should do it."
 And that is what is great about NC Outdoor Adventures, you can do what excites and scares you in a totally safe and fun environment.
 Hope to see you soon and happy adventures!